JosephTLyons/autobreak/README.md

 ## `autobreak` in Action:

-Change this .gif to a full demo when all features are implemented
+Change this .gif to a full demo when all features are implemented:

 ![Case 1](cases_gif/case_1.gif)

 Fill out the rest of this README.md as usual.